hmngwy/jenny/README.md

 _Jenny_ is a static blog generator.
 Its aim is to work with basic Linux tools, but provide some modern conveniences.

 - Markdown support, care of [Markdown.awk](https://bitbucket.org/yiyus/md2html.awk)
-- Basic Older and Newer pagination
+- Basic pagination with fixed page numbers
-- An ugly template syntax
+- Heredocs-based template syntax
 - Draft/ignore support (by leaving out the date)
 - Forward-posting, i.e. ignores posts with dates in the future
 - Footnotes support